bhagyarajg28/react-calculating-total-price-of-product-table-using-react-functional-component/README.md

-Creating Product table When the input quantity / price is changed, corresponding price and total should be automatically updated.
+Creating Product table When the input quantity is changed, corresponding price and total should be automatically updated.

 This is done using react with functional component